-The multicultural city is also known for its quality of education.
-With modern conveniences that include trendy restaurants, convenient public transportation, and multiple shopping & entertainment districts, Vancouver has a lifestyle that you will easily adapt to and love.
+This multicultural city is also known for its quality of education.
+With modern conveniences that include trendy restaurants, convenient public transportation, and multiple shopping and entertainment districts, Vancouver has a lifestyle that you will quickly adapt to and love.
 Vancouver’s mild climate means it is possible to ski, sail, and hike in a single day.
 We look forward to welcoming you to this vibrant city.

 |Expenses in CAD $||Cost/month|

 International students interested in living with a Canadian family may contact LaSalle College Vancouver’s Student Affairs for homestay referral.
 Students work directly with the homestay provider on securing accommodation.
 LaSalle College Vancouver does not endorse or screen any family or placement secured through a homestay provider.
 Students complete an application and pay a fee to be matched with a family that has been carefully interviewed by the homestay provider.
 Students are responsible for coordinating all payments and fees for services with the homestay provider.